 The south side of Maui includes Wailea and Kihei

 Wailea has luxury hotels and condos.
-They are spread out a little more than the luxury hotels and condos on Kaanapali Beach, so some people like the slightly quieter atmosphere, but others don’t like the fact that you can’t easily walk to all the big hotels and restaurants and shopping center like you can in Kaanapali.
+They are spread out a little more than the luxury hotels and condos on Kaanapali Beach, so some people like the slightly quieter atmosphere, but others don’t like the fact that you can’t easily walk to all the big hotels, restaurants, and shopping centers like you can in Kaanapali.
 Though, this isn’t true of all Wailea resorts.
 The Grand Wailea, Four Seasons, Andaz, Marriott Wailea, and many high-end condos are all next to each other (and next to the Shops at Wailea.)
 There are 3 different luaus all within a few minute’s walking distance, but the most popular is the Grand Wailea Luau.

 Other parts of Maui

 Kahului is Maui’s big city and is the location of the airport where you will arrive on Maui.
-Kahului does have a couple small old hotels, but they are mostly for business travelers and are not well suited for vacationers who want to be on the beach in a resort atmosphere.
+Kahului does have a couple of small old hotels, but they are mostly for business travelers and are not well-suited for vacationers who want to be on the beach in a resort atmosphere.

-Now that you have decided whether to stay in a hotel or a condo, and have picked which part of Maui you’d like to stay on, you are ready to move on to these next two steps:
+Now that you’ve decided whether to stay in a hotel or a condo and have picked which part of Maui you’d like to stay on, you are ready to move on to these next two steps:

-Or you can go back to the page listing the four steps to help you select Maui Hotels and Maui Condos that fit your needs and budget.
+- Or visit the four steps to help you select Maui Hotels and Maui Condos that fit your needs and budget.